 Send money to Norway

-section.
-There you see great information on transferring Australian money to Norwegian krone, even what you need to know about the most suitable travel cards
+Alternatively, if you’re planning a trip to Norway in the future, then it’s a good idea to read up on Mozo’s Travel Money section.
+There you’ll find information on transferring Australian dollars (AUD) to Norwegian krone (NOK), even what you need to know about the most suitable travel cards and exchange rates.

 How do I actually transfer money to Norway?

 The first step to transferring money to Norway is to have your recipient's bank ID numbers and their account details on stand-by.
 The second is to work out how much you want to send.
 Then once you’ve figured those out, it’s time to choose which provider you’ll transfer money with.
 Banks, foreign exchange (FX) specialists and standard wire transfers are the most common types of IMT agents in Australia, each with their own pros and cons.

 |- Convenient - no need to create a separate IMT account |

 - Option to transfer money at the branch